DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 **Use original ipv6**
 Highly reccomended to keep it unchecked

-**Use usb ethernet adapter**
+**Use usb ethernet adapter for console connection**
 Allows you to change from using the ethernet port on your Pi to a USB port (Requires usb to ethernet adapter)

+**Detect if goldhen is running (useful in rest mode)**

+**Enable verbose PPPwn**
+Allows you to view the termianl output

 **Detect Console Shutdown and restart PPPwn**
 Restarts the PPPwn script after the console has been turned off (only works if the Pi is set to always be turned on)